 Hydrographic Society of America

-Mayer, Larry A.; Armstrong, Andy; and Gardner, James, "Mapping in the Arctic Ocean in Support of a Potential Extended Continental Shelf" (2009).
+Mayer, Larry A.; Armstrong, Andy; and Gardner, James V., "Mapping in the Arctic Ocean in Support of a Potential Extended Continental Shelf" (2009).
 U.S. Hydrographic Conference.
 446.